 • All acute and chronic children's problems

-• expertise in allergies, eczema, hay fever, respiratory & gastroenterology
+• expertise in allergies, eczema, hay fever, respiratory & gastroenterology in children and adults

 • vaccine administration